DISTAR Arithmetic

 Research Summary

-Some studies have shown that students who participate in direct instructional mathematic programs do better than the control groups in a variety of mathematical skills.
-There are not many studies on Distar Arithmetic in particular, but there is a lot of literature on direct instruction in mathematics.
+Some studies suggest that students who participate in direct instructional mathematic programs outperform control groups across a range of mathematical skills.
+However, there is limited research specifically on Distar Arithmetic, and the existing studies are not peer-reviewed, which excludes them from consideration in our rating.
+Nonetheless, there is a substantial body of literature on direct instruction in mathematics.

 Study Citations